AlbatraozRUS/Hash_Asm/README.md

-#Description
+# Description
-This project is a try to make Hash-Table(https://github.com/AlbatraozRUS/Hash-Table), which was created earlier, work faster by rewriting parts of code in ASM
+This project is a try to make Hash-Table( https://github.com/AlbatraozRUS/Hash-Table), which was created earlier, work faster by rewriting parts of code in ASM.
-#Analyze
+# Analyze
 After analyzing the code, i have found a weakness: the proccess of searching elemenent in Hash-Table.
 Because it is one of the most important functions of project, i have decided to write ASM function, which should work faster, than same on C.
 So this is code of what we had initially:
 ``` C